HackYourFuture/Git/Lecture-2.md

 `git status`
 9. To see the log of previous 'n' commits,
 `git log -n`
-10. To revert the changes just made in the file <filename>
-`git checkout -- <filename>`
+10. To restore the file <filename> to the version of latest commit `git checkout -- <filename>`
 11. To see the difference between the local repository and the latest commit (HEAD) `git diff [filename]`